 Even before taking an at-home job and basically staying within my one-bedroom apartment 24/7, my bed was my favorite place to be.
 I know sleep experts warn against using your bed for much beyond, well, sleep, but I’ve found that bizarrely, I get more done if I’m writing from the confines of my queen mattress than I would at my kitchen table, mere feet from distraction in the form of a pile of dishes or an early lunch break.
 Something about rolling over in the morning and grabbing a book or my laptop feels especially languid and glamorous to me, and I’m convinced that I draft better emails when I’m still waking up and can’t overthink my punctuation use.
-I’m not alone—in one study, 80 percent of young professionals admitted to regularly working from bed.
 (And yes, I’ll also cop to scrolling, movie-watching, and occasionally snacking between the sheets).
 Now that I work from home full-time, it’s been more and more difficult to rise and shine: I have fewer reasons to be groomed and dressed on any sort of schedule, and if I can be real, my serotonin takes a sucker punch whenever I open my News app.

-This increased anxiety is a near-universal phenomenon right now, and for me and many others, it’s manifested in long mornings laying in bed, avoiding or appeasing our collective angst by mindlessly scrolling or staring at the ceiling.
+For me and many others, increased anxiety is manifested in long mornings laying in bed, avoiding or appeasing our collective angst by mindlessly scrolling or staring at the ceiling.
 So when I heard about Bedography—an entirely in-bed dance class—I was intrigued.
 What if, instead of punishing myself for not making it to the living room for a workout, the dance class came to me?

 Read on for my journey into in-bed fitness and honest review of Bedography.